10 Unique Questions to get Kids Talking After School

 - What surprised you today?

 - Who sat next to you at lunch?
 What did they eat?
-(That one might be fishing for lunch ideas. 😉 )
+Did you tell them a lunch joke?

 - Was anyone absent today?
 Do you know why they weren’t there?